 In 2024, thanks to the South Bay community, we made real progress in empowering families, opening vital conversations, building a culture of support, and reducing the stigma around youth mental health.
-As we look ahead, our mission remains clear: to ensure every family has access to evidence-based resources that help youth thrive.
-We are deeply grateful to our supporters, partners, and volunteers — together, we will continue strengthening the social-emotional wellness of K–12 students.
+As we look ahead, our mission remains clear: to ensure South Bay families have access to evidence-based resources that help youth thrive.
+We are deeply grateful to our supporters, partners, and volunteers — together, we will continue strengthening the social and emotional wellness of K–12 students.

 “Digital Safety and Screentime Management” with Adams Middle School PTA